Call Now 24/7 - Free Consultation! 844-686-5397

 • Difficult or Prolonged Labor: In some cases, complicated or prolonged labor can increase the risk of birth injuries.
 Factors such as fetal distress, abnormal fetal position, or a large baby can put added stress on the baby during the birthing process.

-• Oxygen Deprivation: Oxygen deprivation is a significant issue that can result in various injuries to newborn infants.
+• Oxygen Deprivation: Oxygen deprivation, also known as birth asphyxia, is a significant issue that can result in various injuries to newborn infants.
 This deprivation may occur due to factors such as a prolapsed umbilical cord or underdeveloped lungs, commonly seen in premature births.
 It’s important to note that many brain-related birth injuries stem from oxygen deprivation during the birthing process.
 The most severe brain injuries can have long-lasting effects that persist throughout a person’s lifetime.
+According to Cerebral Palsy Guidance, oxygen deprivation accounts for 6% to 8% of all cerebral palsy cases.

 • Premature Birth: Babies born prematurely are at a higher risk of birth injuries due to their underdeveloped organs and susceptibility to complications during the delivery process.